Policy on Class Attendance

 a.
 Participation as a representative of the College in a scheduled intercollegiate athletic event.
 It will be the responsibility of the athletic department to notify instructors of the student's participation and absence in advance of the anticipated absence.

 b.
-Participation as a representative of the College in a scheduled intercollegiate club competition or professional/academic conference, travel course or field trip scheduled as part of a course.
+Participation as a representative of the College in a scheduled intercollegiate club competition or professional/academic conferences, travel courses, or field trips scheduled as part of a course.
 The club must be a recognized campus club.
 It will be the responsibility of the club advisor or the sponsoring academic/administrative department to notify the student's instructors of the student's participation and absence in advance of such absence.

 c.
 Health and/or disability-related absences for which a valid reason is presented.
 Judgment of the validity of the excuse is left to the instructor.

 d.
-Any student of the College who is unable, because of the student's religious beliefs, to attend classes or to participate in any examination, study or work requirement shall be excused from any such examination or work requirement and shall be provided with an opportunity to make up such examination, study or work requirement provided that it shall not create an unreasonable burden upon the College.
+Any student of the College who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study or work requirement shall be excused from any such examination or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement, provided that it shall not create an unreasonable burden upon the College.

 2. Accommodations for Eligible Absences

 a.
-Each instructor will develop an excused absence policy that follows the statement of eligibility above.
+Each instructor will develop an excused absence policy, which follows the statement of eligibility above.
 In lieu of such individual policy, a department may choose to develop a departmental policy.

 b.
 The absence policy shall be made a part of the course syllabus and shall be made available in print to all enrolled students within the first two weeks of the semester.